Nights-Software/ns-docs/resources/ers.md

 -- @param src number The source ID of the user who interacted with the vehicle.
 -- @param vehicleData table The complete data table of the vehicle being interacted with.
 -- @param context string The interaction context:
+--
+-- Timing & data source:
+--   * Without night_shifts_mdt, this event fires immediately with ERS-rolled --     random compliance data — legacy behaviour.
+--   * With night_shifts_mdt running, this event fires ONCE per first interaction, --     AFTER the MDT vehicle lookup has merged into vehicleData.
+Compliance fields --     and owner_name come from the MDT's persistent vehicle record.
+For stolen --     vehicles, owner_name is the victim's name (taken from identity.owner) --     rather than the driver.
+--   * If the MDT identity never resolves within ~5s, the event still fires --     once with the partial vehicleData (compliance fields stay nil).
 RegisterServerEvent("ErsIntegration::OnFirstVehicleInteraction")
 AddEventHandler("ErsIntegration::OnFirstVehicleInteraction", function(source, vehicleData, context)
     -- Add your custom vehicle interaction logic here